NYCPlanning/cpdocs/docs/pipeline.md

 There are a number of known limitations to this dataset and improvements will be made on a continual basis, based on internal reviews and user feedback.

 #### Geocoding and geospatial integration
-* ~99% of DOB permits successfully geocoded using Borough-Block-Lot (BBL), DOB Building Identification number (BIN) and address
+* ~95% of DOB permits successfully geocoded using Borough-Block-Lot (BBL), DOB Building Identification number (BIN) and address
-* ~90% of HPD projects successfully matched with permit using BBL
+* ~90% of HPD projects successfully matched with permit using BBL.
+We assume that all HPD projects should have a corresponding DOB permit and failure to find a matching BBL in each dataset indicates errors in BBLs.
+HPD projects without a match in DOB data are excluded.
-* ~90% of geocoded HPD projects successfully matched with BBL permit counterpart

 #### Exclusions
 The user-ready version of this dataset excludes likely duplicates and projects with no change in units, as determined by DCP.